zkemail/prove.email-old/posts/proofOfTwitter.md

 ## Compiling and Computing the Witness

 After setting up your Twitter circuit, the next step is to compile it and compute the witness.
 This process involves generating the verification key (vkey) and the zk-SNARK proving keys (zkeys).

+For in-browser proving, we will generate chunked zkeys.
+This is because the twitter.circom file is quite large, leading to extended proving times.

 The detailed steps for this process are covered in the [zk-email verifier usage guide](https://zkemail.gitbook.io/zk-email/zk-email-verifier/usage-guide).
 It is recommended to follow the guide to ensure the correct setup and operation of your circuit.